I finally gave making my own dishwasher detergent and rinse a try and I’m so happy with the results!

 My only complaint is that I didn’t get citric acid right away and my glasses were extremely foggy.

 The citric acid added to this recipe helps the glasses get squeaky clean instead of leaving a foggy look to them.
-Whether you have this “fog” or not without the citric acid depending on the harness (and therefore mineral content) of your water.
+Whether you have this “fog” or not without the citric acid will depend on the hardness (and therefore mineral content) of your water.
 Harder water will leave mineral deposits on your glasses.
 Citric acid helps by causing the minerals to not bond with the surface of the glass.

 Citric acid combined with the rinse really makes the difference.